 Dr Henry Jefferson

-Henry is a senior anaesthetic registrar in the Oxford Deanery, with experience running training programmes for both consultants and trainees.
+Henry is a consultant at Oxford University Hospitals NHS Foundation Trust (OUH), with experience running training programmes for both consultants and trainees.
 His main interests include head and neck surgery, difficult airway management, and the use of technology in healthcare.
 Henry is responsible for the day to day running of Oxford CPD and is the main point of contact for organisational issues.

 Email: Henry@OxfordCPD.com